Ahmed-UPEC/object-detection/README.md

 3. Export the annotation in a json format and RENAME it with the same name as the image, place the image and the json in the transfer-learning/data/train folder.
 4. Repeat for the other images

+Make sure to make another environement using Anaconda (python 3.7.16) you can try to install the requirements.txt libs if that does not work delete all packages and install again using the requirements-bis.txt file
+This works in general.

 Once done you can train the model using the code in the python script :
 ./transfer-learning/training.py
 Make sure to change the code and adapt it to your needs